Hyacinth-Ali/data-warehouse-S2-to-Redshift-ETL/README.md

 ## How to Run the Project
 Clone the project and then follow the steps below at the root directory (data-warehouse-s3-to-redshift-etl) to run the project.
-1. **Provision Computing Resources**: Create different AWS computing resources that are required to implement this project, including the redshift cluster.
+1. **Provision Computing Resources**: Create different AWS computing resources, with **Infrasctructure as Code** paradigm, that are required to implement this project, including the redshift cluster.
 ```
 python provision_resources.py
 ```
 2. **Create Tables**: Create tables in the redshift cluster to contain the datasets from AWS S3, i.e., staging tables and final tables.
+The final tables are based on **Star Schema** approach, as depicted below.
 ```
 python create_tables.py
 ```